Memorable (part 1)

 A university study recently published in Psychological Science concluded that taking pictures may impede one’s memory.
 The press release is here.

 A brief summary of this study: one group of people were asked to take some general pictures during an art museum tour.
 The next day, these people had difficulty remembering exactly what they had seen.
-But a second group, who were asked to zoom in and photograph specific details of what they saw and to pay more attention to their photography, had better memory of what they had seen during their tour.
+A second group were asked to zoom in and photograph specific details of what they saw and to pay more attention to their photography.
+This group of people had a better memory of what they saw during their tour.

-Sadly, the study uses the silly phrase “photo-taking impairment effect”.
 The researcher wrote, “In order to remember, we have to access and interact with the photos, rather than just amass them.”
+The study uses the silly phrase, “photo-taking impairment effect.”

-As every photographer would reply, “Duh!”
+As every photographer would reply, “D’uh!”

 That last statement again shows that many people think that photography is about pushing a button.
 Photography requires understanding and controlling the camera’s eye so as to suitably influence the mind’s eye.